RunesRepoHub/RRHQD/README.md

 >- Portainer - A web management interface for Docker
 >- Deluge - A lightweight torrent client
 >- Ghost - A simple, powerful, and open source content management system
+>- Radarr - A self-hosted media server download manager and torrent tracker for movies
+>- Sonarr - A self-hosted media server download manager and torrent tracker for shows
+>- Ombi - A self-hosted reqests and media management system
+>- It-tools - A collection of tools for IT professionals
+>- Linkwarden - A self-hosted url manager
+>- Memos - A self-hosted twitter-ish service

 ---------------------------------------------------------------------------------------------